fuggla/no-border/README.md

 Why another one of these borderless windows script/programs?
 ------------------------------------------------------------

-Couldn't get other similar software to work with some older application.
+Couldn't get other similar software to work with some older applications.
 Wrote a short script for it and then things got out of hand. :)